Suggest a Songfact / Artistfact

 This was Eddie Floyd's biggest hit.
-It was written with Stax records guitarist Steve Cropper in the Lorraine Motel, which is where Martin Luther King Jr. was assassinated.
-According to Floyd, the line "It's like thunder, lightning, the way you love me is frightening" was inspired by a thunderstorm that was occurring the afternoon the song was written. (thanks, hal - atlanta, GA)
+He wrote the song with Stax Records guitarist Steve Cropper in the Lorraine Motel, which is where Martin Luther King Jr. was assassinated.
+Working late at night, they came up with the famous line, "It's like thunder, lightning, the way you love me is frightening" when Floyd told Cropper a story about how he and his brother would ride out the storms in Alabama.

 .
 The innovative arrangement of her version inspired Jay Graydon's production of The Manhattan Transfer's "The Boy From New York City

 Says Graydon: "There was a re-release of 'Knock On Wood' that was fantastic.
 And some guy played a triplet guitar part in it.
 I decided to borrow the idea because professionals borrow where amateurs steal. (laughs) So I was borrowing the concept… with different notes that I played, of course, And that was the secondary hook of the song." (read more in our interview with Jay Graydon

 This song was written for another Stax artist: Otis Redding.
 Floyd recorded the song as a demo, and the company was so impressed with his version that they decided to use his version.